iamtushaar/HealthcareRCM_ADE_Project/README.md

 ## **Project Overview**

-This project implements a robust data pipeline for car sales data using the Medallion framework.
+This project implements a robust data pipeline for Heathcare Revenue Cycle data using the Medallion framework.
 By leveraging Azure tools, the pipeline is designed to handle large-scale data processing and provide structured insights at the end.

 ### **Key Features**

 - **Three-Tier Architecture:** Data is processed and stored in separate stages (Bronze, Siver, Gold) for easy management and optimization.
 - **Automated Pipeline:** Azure Data Factory orchestrates the entire pipeline, moving and transforming data automatically.
-- **Incremental Loading:** Data is added incrementally to the Raw layer, ensuring efficient processing.
+- **Incremental Loading:** Data is added incrementally to the Bronze layer, ensuring efficient processing.
 - **Data Cleanup:** Databricks handles data transformations, making the final dataset ready for analytics.
 - **Snowflake Schema & SCD Type-2:** A star schema is used to structure the final dataset, with Slowly Changing Dimension (SCD) Type-2 for updating historical data.